conoroshea1996/elderJsTest/src/routes/blog/company-culture-approach-recruiting.md

 ---
-title: "Should your company culture change your recruiting approach?"
+title: 'Should your company culture change your recruiting approach?'
-date: "2016-02-08"
+date: '2016-02-08'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
-slug: "company-culture-approach-recruiting"
+slug: 'company-culture-approach-recruiting'
-seoTitle: "Should your company culture change your recruiting approach?"
+seoTitle: 'Should your company culture change your recruiting approach?'
-seoDescription: "Want to avoid a culture clash?
-Learn 4 ways you can recruit and retain candidates who share your company culture values today."
+seoDescription: 'Want to avoid a culture clash?
+Learn 4 ways you can recruit and retain candidates who share your company culture values today.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/clash.jpg"
+coverImage: '/images/clash.jpg'
 ---

 A culture clash is expensive.
 Very expensive.
 The Society for Human Resource management claims it could cost up to 50/60% of an individual’s annual earnings.